-Originating in South America, tomatoes were taken to Europe by Spanish conquistadors in the sixteenth century.
-Some believe the fruit might have been taken to Europe by Christopher Columbus himself as early as the fifteenth century.
+Originating in South America, tomatoes were taken to parts of Europe by Spanish conquistadors in the sixteenth century.
+Others believe the fruit might have been introduced to Europe by Christopher Columbus himself, as early as the fifteenth century.
 Regardless of who introduced it, the tomato soon made its way into France, Italy, and North Africa.

 Tomatoes for processing are typically harvested by machine, while those for fresh consumption are picked by hand, both conventionally and in greenhouses.
 For more information about greenhouse-grown tomatoes, see our separate profile.

 Tomatoes usually fall into one of two types: determinate and indeterminate.
 Determinate varieties grow to a certain height and produce fruit for one cycle.
-Indeterminate varieties require staking/caging and grow throughout the season.
+Indeterminate varieties require staking or caging and grow throughout the season.